reitzig/texlive-docker/README.md

 The container will install all packages on that list before running the work command.

 ---
-⚠️ Images will stop working once a new version of TeXlive is released with an error like this:
+⚠️ Installing dependencies in this way will stop working once a new version of TeXlive is released, with an error like this:

 > tlmgr: Local TeX Live (2023) is older than remote repository (2024).